lexxmark/QtCreator-JsExtensions-Plugin/README.md

 2. Core::Command
 3. Core::IDocument

-**NOTE: "Clocks" plugin was disabled by default because of two parallel QML windows with animations will lead to crash see [QTBUG-38221](https://bugreports.qt-project.org/browse/QTBUG-38221)**
+**NOTE: "Clocks" plugin was disabled in linux by default because of two parallel QML windows with animations will lead to crash see [QTBUG-38221](https://bugreports.qt-project.org/browse/QTBUG-38221)**